 The spenders and those in recovery from consumerism can treat this as a minimum cost staycation.
 Shopping as a hobby was always for losers.
 Now is a good time to try what I call “Monk Mode” and get used to not spending money on shopping, eating out, cinema, pay TV and other passive entertainment.

 Instead, I suggest doing something useful and that means getting away from doom-laden internet discussions.
 And away from The News as

-distorted presented by the mainstream media, which is biased AF.
-It’s a greater threat to your health than the Coronavirus.
+distorted presented by the mainstream media, which is hyped and biased AF.
+It’s a greater threat to your health than Coronavirus.

 The best thing you can do for your health and your immune system is to reduce stress and get great sleep.
 Cut out alcohol if it disturbs your sleep.
 Eat clean.
 Go for walks.
 Get out into nature and get as much sunshine and fresh air as possible.
 Maybe take some vitamin C & D supplements (can’t hurt, might help).
 Apply own oxygen mask before helping others.

 Get extra content (and first sight of new articles) by signing up for my weekly email 👇